 We may from time to time own and operate certain properties through subsidiaries that we intend to be treated as "qualified REIT subsidiaries" under the Code.
 A corporation will qualify as our qualified REIT subsidiary if we own 100% of the corporation's outstanding stock and do not elect with the subsidiary to treat it as a TRS, as described below.
 A qualified REIT subsidiary is not treated as a separate corporation, and all assets, liabilities and items of income, gain, loss, deduction and credit of a qualified REIT subsidiary are treated as assets, liabilities and items of income, gain, loss, deduction and credit of the parent REIT for all purposes under the Code, including all REIT qualification tests.
-Thus, in applying the federal tax requirements described in this discussion, any qualified REIT subsidiaries we own are ignored, and all assets, liabilities and items of income, gain, loss, deduction and credit.
+Thus, in applying the federal tax requirements described in this discussion, any qualified REIT subsidiaries we own are ignored, and all assets, liabilities and items of income, gain, loss, deduction and credit of such corporations are treated as our assets, liabilities and items of income, gain, loss, deduction and credit.
 A qualified REIT subsidiary is not subject to U.S. federal income tax, and our ownership of the stock of a qualified REIT subsidiary will not violate the restrictions on ownership of securities, as described under "-Asset Tests" on page 74.

 Ownership of Interests in TRSs.
 We have three TRSs, Wheeler Real Estate, Wheeler Interests and Wheeler Development.
 Wheeler Real Estate is a real estate leasing, management and administration firm.
 Wheeler Interests is an acquisition and asset management firm.
 Wheeler Development is a development company that specializes in ground-up development, redevelopment of mature centers, phase two developments for existing centers and build-to-suit projects for selecting tenants.
 We may acquire securities in additional TRSs in the future.
 A TRS is a corporation other than a REIT or qualified REIT subsidiary in which a REIT directly or indirectly holds stock, and that has made a joint election with such REIT to be treated as a TRS.
 If a TRS owns more than 35% of the total voting power or value of the outstanding securities of another corporation, such other corporation will also be treated as a TRS.
 Other than some activities relating to lodging and health care facilities as more fully described under "- Income Tests" beginning on page 72, a TRS may generally engage in any business, including the provision of customary or noncustomary services to tenants of its parent REIT.
 A TRS is subject to U.S. federal, state and local income tax as a regular C corporation.
 In addition, a TRS may be prevented from deducting interest on debt funded directly or indirectly by its parent REIT if certain tests regarding the TRS's debt to equity ratio and interest expense are not satisfied.
 A REIT's ownership of securities of a TRS is not subject to the 5% asset test, the 10% value test, or the 10% vote test as described below.
 See "-Asset Tests" on page 74.
-Overall, no more than 20% (25% for taxable years ending on or before December 31, 2017) of the value of a REIT's seets may consist of stock or securities of one or more TRSs.
-Further, a 100% excise tax may apply to transactions between a TRS and its parent REIT or the REIT's tenants whose terms are not on an arm's-length basis.
+Overall, no more than 20% (25% for taxable years ending on or before December 31, 2017) of the value of a REIT's tenants whose terms are not on an arm's-length basis.